statamic/v2-docs/content/collections/docs/installing.md

 > Apply the permissions recursively so Statamic can write where it needs to.

 The simplest way to apply the permissions is to use the following command.
-(You may need to prefix with `sudo`)
+(You may need to use `sudo`)

 ``` .language-bash
 chmod -R 777 site local statamic assets